Abe no Seimei: Manga

 Hao Asakura's character from Hiroyuki Takei's Shaman King is directly based on Seimei.
 Hao is the author of a magical book called Chō-Senjiryakketsu, clearly inspired by Seimei's Senji Ryakketsu.
 They also share facts about their lives, such as their mother being called a demon fox and their ability to create oni since they were young.

 Seimei had been shown in a manga called Nurarihyon no Mago by Hiroshi Shiibashi, as a Nue, dark lord of the Ayakashi, born from an evil fox.
 Nurarihyon no Mago was adapted into an anime series starting in July 2010.

 Abe no Seimei also appears in the manga Igyoujin Oniwakamaru as an evil spirit who plans to revive himself to begin his second life and rule over humans and yokai.

 He also appeared in Kouta Hirano's Drifters manga series leading a group of magicians called the Octobrist Organization.
 Appearing as a young man, he has been pulled into an alternate world where various historical figures are summoned, and magicians need their skills and techniques to save their world from destruction.
 It is mentioned in English dubbed anime of Drifters that Abe no Haruakira was another way to read the kanji of his name.

 The main character of the manga series A Terrified Teacher at Ghoul School!, Seimei was the main character's ancestor.

 In the manga series Twin Star Exorcists, Seimei was, in fact, a female exorcist no older than thirteen.
 She was the founder of yang-style exorcism who did away with the King of Kegare (Impurities), creating Magano as a powerful barrier and forcefield.
-Before shutting herself and her retainers inside, she turned to her disciple Doujimaru and granted him a some of her powers.
+Before shutting herself and her retainers inside, she turned to her disciple Doujimaru and granted him some of her powers.
 This Doujimaru that modern times know as 'Abe no Seimei'.
 (The truth about Seimei being female is known only to a few characters in-universe).
 In contrast to the source material, however, the second half of its anime adaptation with its completely original story in comparison to the source has Seimei still be male.
 He serves as the final antagonist of the anime-only storyline, with his plans to use the Cataclysm King that is Rokuro to cleanse humanity by erasing humanity's free will.

 In the manga series Gintama, Ketsuno Seimei is directly based on Seimei.
 Ketsuno Seimei is the current leader of the Ketsuno Clan, responsible for protecting the Bakufu and Edo by foretelling disasters and ill omens.
-For this, he has 1000 of his shikigami all around Edo as his "eyes" and he can also summon a fox-like shikigami called Kuzunoha based on the Abe No Seimei’s mother.
+For this, he has 1000 of his shikigami all around Edo as his "eyes" and he can also summon a fox-like shikigami called Kuzunoha based on the Abe No Seimei's mother.
 He is as a major character in Diviner Arc (Gintama Vol. 32 - 33, ch.
 282 - 289).